-Ariel Osterweis earned her Ph.D. in Performance Studies at the University of California, Berkeley and her B.A. in Anthropology at Columbia University.
-She is on faculty at The Sharon Disney Lund School of Dance at the California Institute of the Arts (CalArts), where she teaches undergraduate and graduate Critical Dance Studies and Performance Studies courses, including The Extreme Body in Performance, The Anthropology of Dance, Choreography and Textuality, and Clubbing.
+Ariel Osterweis (she/they) earned their Ph.D. in Performance Studies at the University of California, Berkeley and their B.A. in Anthropology at Columbia University.
+They are on faculty at The Sharon Disney Lund School of Dance at the California Institute of the Arts (CalArts), where they teach undergraduate and graduate Critical Dance Studies and Performance Studies courses, including The Extreme Body in Performance, The Anthropology of Dance, Choreography and Textuality, Talent Show, and Clubbing.
 She has also taught at UC Berkeley, Wayne State University, and Skidmore College, forging interdisciplinary relationships between the Arts, Humanities, and Social Sciences.

 Osterweis’ writing on embodied performance theorizes the socio-political intersection of race, sexuality, labor, movement, violence, pleasure, and aesthetics.
-Her book manuscript, Body Impossible: Desmond Richardson and the Politics of Virtuosity (Oxford University Press), examines issues of blackness, virtuosity, class, gender, and queer masculinities in contemporary dance.
-Osterweis is developing her next monograph, Prophylactic Aesthetics: Latex, Spandex, and Sexual Anxieties Performed (University of Michigan Press) as well as a book of interviews called Disavowing Virtuosity, Performing Aspiration: Dance and Performance Interviews (Routledge), which interrogates how African diasporic, mixed-race, feminist, and transgender art and performance disavow dance-based virtuosity.
+Their book manuscript, Body Impossible: Desmond Richardson and the Politics of Virtuosity (Oxford University Press, Oxford Studies in Dance Theory Series, forthcoming Feb.
+2024), examines issues of blackness, virtuosity, class, gender, and queer masculinities in contemporary dance.
+Osterweis is developing their next monograph, Prophylactic Aesthetics: Latex, Spandex, and Sexual Anxieties Performed (University of Michigan Press, Theater: Theory/Text/Performance Series) as well as a book of interviews called Disavowing Virtuosity, Performing Aspiration: Dance and Performance Interviews (Routledge), which interrogates how African diasporic, mixed-race, feminist, and transgender art and performance disavow dance-based virtuosity.

-She was Book Reviews Editor of Dance Research Journal for several years and has served on various committees and boards in New York City, Detroit, and Los Angeles, including Dance/NYC and Dirty Looks.
-She is a co-founding member of the CalArts School of Dance Anti-Racism Task Force.
+She was Book Reviews Editor of Dance Research Journal for several years, and has served on various committees and boards in New York City, Detroit, and Los Angeles, including Dance/NYC and Dirty Looks.
+They are a co-founding member of the CalArts School of Dance Anti-Racism Task Force.

-Osterweis is a mixed-race / Korean American /queer/lesbian mother and currently lives in Los Angeles.
+Osterweis is a mixed-race / Korean American / nonbinary / queer parent and currently lives in Los Angeles.